-Priming the Smoke Unit
+Priming the Smoke Units

-When preparing to run this engine, add 15-20 drops of smoke fluid through the smokestack (see the figure on the following page).
+When preparing to run this engine, add 15-20 drops of smoke fluid through the three smokestacks shown below.
+There is one smoke unit in the A-unit and two smoke units in the B-unit.
 We recommend M.T.H.
-ProtoSmokeTM fluid.
+ProtoSmoke[TM] fluid.
 Do not overfill the unit or the fluid may leak out and coat the interior engine components.